What is Startup Capital?

 Funding Your Business Start-Up

-An initial investment is the money a business owner needs to start up a firm.
+An initial investment is also called start-up capital.
+It is the money a business owner needs to start up a firm.
 It may include the business owner's own money, money borrowed from a variety of sources, including family and friends or banks, or money raised from investors.

 The term initial investment is also used as the money a business owner uses to invest in a capital investment project, such as a piece of equipment or a building.